douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 ## Web services

-#note If you should try to find vhost ou subdomains, remember to add website fqdn to /etc/hosts
+NOTE: If you should try to find vhost ou subdomains, remember to add website fqdn to /etc/hosts
 ### nikto
 ```
 nikto -url http://$ip -port $port -Cgidirs all